 Frequently Asked Questions

 In this recipe, I used a 7 ¼" springform pan from Pampered Chef, but you can use any size you have.
 Just keep in mind that if you are using a larger size, you may need to increase the cookie crust ingredients and your pie will not be as tall as mine.
-You can always adjust the ingredients by adding another block of cream cheese, 2 Tbsp of key lime juice, 2-3 Tbsp of powdered sugar, and whip up 1 ½ cups of heavy whipping cream for a taller pie OR you can add a layer of sweetened whipped cream on the top!
+You can always adjust the ingredients by adding another block of cream cheese, 2 tablespoon of key lime juice, 2-3 tablespoon of powdered sugar, and whip up 1 ½ cups of heavy whipping cream for a taller pie OR you can add a layer of sweetened whipped cream on the top!

 You can also use a regular pie pan or a deep dish pie pan for this recipe.

 I don't suggest freezing a no-bake cheesecake because the whipped cream will break down in the freezer and your pie will be runny.
 The key lime no-bake cheesecake will last at least 4 days in the refrigerator.